mcgarcia13701/cis106/notes/# Notes Lecture 1 What is Linux.md

-# Notes Lecture 1 What is Linux
+# Notes Lecture 1 Introduction to the linux Operating System

 ## Why do you need to learn linux?
 * Linux runs in alot of devices.
 Example: Laptops, desktops, servers, smartphones, IoT devices, etc